Prayer is only effective if you offer heartfelt prayers. In other words, effective prayer is heartfelt prayer.

 Alma labored much in the spirit, wrestling with God in mightyAlma 8:10

 Sometimes the healing prayers I offer are not working.
-When I assess why they are not working, it is generally either because my prayers have become repetitive or too routine without enough focus and emotion.
+When I stop and assess why they are not working, it is generally either because my prayers have become repetitive or too routine without enough focus and emotion.

 But when ye pray, use not vain repetitions, as the heathen do: for they think that they shall be heard for their much speaking.Matthew 6:7